Monetary policy divergence to drive currencies

 Get access to market expert Marshall Gettler's full version report, Expectations market world for 2022 On bdswiss.com to read his analysis and expert predictions on a series of major forex pairs and other markets.

 A seminar BDSwiss About the 2022 Global Market Outlook for Mastermind Traders

-On January 13, 2022, BDSwiss will present a free webinar titled “Global Market Outlook 2022” featuring a panel of industry experts.
+On January 13, 2022, BDSwiss will present a free webinar titled “Global Market Forecast 2022” featuring a panel of industry experts.
 BDSwiss' top analysts will discuss all the major macroeconomic trends and market scenarios we might expect to see in the forex, commodities, stocks and energy markets in 2022, as well as reveal their trading plans for the coming quarters.